marie1881/foodapp2/README.md

 # Technologies

 This is built with react and redux, it uses SASS as a CSS extension.
-The back end aspect is built with Node.js,
+The back end aspect is built with Node.js (Express)